 What sources are considered primary and secondary sources can vary from discipline to discipline.
 If you are required to use primary sources for your research project, before getting too deep into your project check with your professor to make sure he or she agrees with your choices.
 After all, it's your professor who will be grading your project.
 A librarian, too, can verify your choices.
 Just remember to take a copy of your assignment with you when you ask because the librarian will want to see the original assignment.
 After all, that's a primary source!

-Exercise: Primary, Secondary, or Tertiary? - You Decide
+Check Your Knowledge: Primary, Secondary, and Tertiary Sources